xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 <INTRODUCTION>

 > Requirements
 > - Chrome Browser version from 53 onwards.
-To see full browser version with shadow DOM support here: [Shadow DOM (V1)](https://caniuse.com/shadowdomv1)
+To see browser versions with shadow DOM support here: [Shadow DOM (V1)](https://caniuse.com/shadowdomv1)
 >

 Shadow DOM is a useful solution for Web developers.
 It helps web developers to better encapsulate their code by allowing DOM elements to contain child node and CSS.
 Nevertheless, it becomes a challenge for automation testing because elements inside a shadow root technically don't exist in the main document DOM.
 Therefore, test automation frameworks that use the DOM query function don't work properly.